Paula. Huston. A Season of Mystery

 This book begins with the telling of a recent significant event in her life.
 At almost 60 years old she was holding a picture of her mother taken at the same age 25 years earlier.
 There is no hint in this picture of a youthful, happy woman that her life would change forever in four years.
 As she looked at the picture, her mother was facing the challenges and difficult choices of people in their 80’s.

-About four years ago I faced a similar event.
+A few years ago I faced a similar event.
 I was sitting at my desk thinking about what had just happen.
 My mother had sold her home and her car.
 Her furniture was sold or given away and she moved into a retirement community.
 As I was thinking and praying, my mind focused on one thing.
 Mom is twenty-four years older than I am.
 Twenty-four years is not next Wednesday but it is also not eternity.
 If Christ does not return or I do not die suddenly, I will take the same journey away from the life I now have.

 The book begins with a chapter titled “arriving” which sets the context for the journey described in the book.
 It addresses the anti-Christian death-denying aspects of our culture.
 It ends with “departing” in which Huston reflects on the principles discussed in the book and their impact on the people whose life stories she tells.
 The chapters in between contain portions of the stories of the people whose struggles and victories are detailed in the book as well as historical and biblical reflections.
 They are titled: listening, delighting, lightening, settling, confronting, accepting, appreciating, befriending, generating, and blessing.